Emerald, Queensland: Climate

+Emerald has a hot semi-arid climate (Koppen: BSh) with very hot, relatively wet summers and very mild, dry winters with cool nights.
+Warm to hot weather dominates for most of the year, with mean maximums ranging from 34.6 C in January to 23.4 C in July.
+The average annual rainfall is 559.0 mm, with a summer maximum.
+Temperature extremes have ranged from 46.2 C on 15 December 1919 to -5.6 C on 4 July 1899.

+The original weather station was at the post office, starting in 1883.
+It closed in 1992, in favour of a new weather station at the airport 4.9 km south east.

 Flooding

-Some of the recorded floods to have occurred in the region include 1863, 1864, 1868, 1870, 1871, 1872, 1875, 1876, 1878, 1882, 1887, 1890, 1894, 1896, 1898, 1906, 1912, 1918, 1920s, 1950 (where 1103.77 mm rain was recorded in Queensland), 1956 was the wettest year on record with 1032.29 mm rainfall.
-The 1970s also had similar rainfall to the 1860s and 1870s.

-Prior to the 1990s, flood damage to residential properties was almost non-existent.
 The biggest impact of flooding of the Nogoa River in Emerald itself was that one side of Emerald was cut off from the other and caravans at the Carinya Caravan Park would be towed to higher ground each time the Nogoa River rose, to prevent the caravans from being completely submerged.
 This caravan park is now the site of the Centro Property where Coles Supermarket and other businesses operate.
 A former swamp area is now part of Kidd Street (a housing development) which was an old river course.
 The watercourse that extended along the back of the hospital, past the rear of Woolworths and past the Information Centre has been converted into a channel with a concrete section on one side near the information centre, reducing the channel in size by approximately two-thirds.
 This area has been allowed to be developed in the vicinity of Creek Street.

 Fairbairn Dam overflowed for the first time in 17 years on 19 January 2008.
-Major flooding in Emerald occurred a few days later as the Nogoa River broke its banks.
-The floods resulted in 1,000 houses being affected and more than 2,500 people being evacuated.
-The 2008 floods did not reach the heights of flooding in previous years.